3 pointsby throwaw12a year ago3 comments

 Basically, prioritize books/textbooks over tutorials/guides/papers until you've mastered the material in undergraduate textbooks.

-• xtrapol89 months ago
+• xtrapol8a year ago

 Start reading the source code.